United States Penitentiary, Coleman: United States Penitentiary, Coleman 2

+Officer Erin J. Sharma

+On February 3, 2005, while working at USP Coleman I, Erin Sharma had an altercation with inmate Richard Allen Delano where Delano grabbed Sharma's arm through a food tray slot in the door and bruised it.
+Sharma said to Delano, "You're a dead man."

+On March 1, 2005, Delano, known to be a "snitch", was transferred into a cell with John Javilo "Animal" McCullah, a convicted murderer who had assaulted all of his previous cellmates.
+Prior to the transfer, witnesses overheard Sharma encouraging McCullah to attack Delano, but to do so on a day when she was not at work.

+On March 4, while Sharma was on a three-day vacation, Delano was beaten into a coma.
+He died 13 days later.
+Sharma was charged with two felony counts of violating Delano's civil rights under color of law for conspiring to have him killed and with violating his Constitutional right not to be subjected to cruel and unusual punishment.

+On July 29, 2009, a federal jury in Orlando found Sharma guilty of two felony federal civil rights charges related to the fatal assault of federal inmate Richard Delano in March 2005.
+She was subsequently sentenced to Life in prison.

+Erin Sharma is the only Federal Correctional Officer that has been sentenced to life in prison for an act committed while at work.

+Erin Sharma is married to Rajesh "Roger" Sharma, who works for the Federal Bureau of Prisons.

-Correction Officer Michael Rudkin
+Officer Michael Rudkin

 In late 2008, Michael Rudkin was sentenced to 10 years in prison for having sex with a female inmate and plotting with her to kill his wife while he was a correctional officer at the Federal Correctional Institution, Danbury, a federal prison for women in Connecticut.
 Rudkin was sent to FCC Coleman to serve his sentence.
-While at Coleman, Rudkin solicited the help of fellow inmates in June 2009 to find a hitman to kill his ex-wife, her new boyfriend, his former inmate paramour and a federal investigator.
+While at Coleman, Rudkin solicited the help of fellow inmates in June 2009 to find a hitman to kill his (now ex) wife, her new boyfriend, his former inmate paramour and a federal investigator.
 He provided a handwritten note giving physical descriptions and locations of the intended victims to fellow inmates.
 The inmates alerted authorities, who instructed the inmates to provide Rudkin with a false name and address of a "hitman."
 Rudkin subsequently mailed money from his inmate account to the alleged "hitman" as an advance.
 Rudkin was subsequently convicted of orchestrating the plot and sentenced to 90 years in prison, which he served at the United States Penitentiary, Terre Haute, the federal facility in Indiana.
-On August 24, 2021 he was beaten to death by another inmate.
+On 24 August 2021, he was beaten to death by another inmate.